Hi-ZenanXu/Syntax-Enhanced_Pre-trained_Model/README.md

 It took a month and a half to get the results when running on 64 V100-32G.
 The average token length of each sentence is 25.34, and the average depth of syntax trees is 5.15.</br>

 Now, we make the constructed 1B sentence public with the correponding syntax information to the community.</br>
-You can download the data from my [OneDrive](https://mail2sysueducn-my.sharepoint.com/:f:/g/personal/xuzn_mail2_sysu_edu_cn/ElrJsiEbzK9KlRInoBbmr1oBuCmUdRPVTdDvyk05GLPtcw) (Uploading from 2021/05/11).</br>
+You can download the data from my [OneDrive](https://mail2sysueducn-my.sharepoint.com/:f:/g/personal/xuzn_mail2_sysu_edu_cn/ElrJsiEbzK9KlRInoBbmr1oBuCmUdRPVTdDvyk05GLPtcw) (Upload from 2021/05/11 and end on 2021/05/18).</br>
 <b>Please note that</b> the total size of all files should above 800GB, but we can only provide 722GB.</br>
 Since I am using my student certificate, the data on onedrive will <b>expire in 2023</b>.